Recommendations & Conclusions

 We welcome the establishment of a Foundation Model Taskforce, the appointment of Ian Hogarth as its chair, and the Government’s stated intention for it to take a similar approach to the Vaccines Taskforce.
 This agile approach is necessary and proportionate to the importance of the issue.
 The Government should confirm …

-Government response.
 The government announced seven expert board members and initial partnerships for the Taskforce, but not a full confirmation of terms of reference or a complete list of public sector pilot projects.
-It noted the Taskforce is transitioning into the AI …
+It noted the Taskforce is transitioning into the AI Safety Institute, with further details …

 Department for Science, Innovation and Technology